Skip to content

 What is EDI Integration and How Does it Work

-On February 21, 2023 by Shivam Rawat
+On February 21, 2023 by Shivam RawatWhat is EDI?

-EDI (Electronic Data Interchange) is the exchange of B2B data between two trading parties using a standard electronic format over the internet.
+EDI (Electronic Data Interchange) is the exchange of B2B data between two trading parties using a standard electronic format over the Internet.
 Businesses can efficiently exchange data using EDI systems as it completely eliminates paper-based documents and reduces human operations.

 Every EDI has a standardized document format, and each document has its own business purpose.
 The trading parties can agree to a set of documents that they will exchange via EDI.
 Every organization switches to EDI as they upscale, and the need arises to move a large number of orders frequently through their supply chain and b2b networks.